GLOBAL MARKETS-Shares, euro numbed by Greek drama

 In the bond market there was also mild caution.
 Benchmark

-up between 8 and 11 basis points as investors moved into the
+nudge up between 7 and 9 basis points as investors moved into

 "It's a reaction to the IMF withdrawal ... a classic